Betswish/2026/_posts/2026-04-27-budget-alignment.md

   - name: "Limitations and threats to validity"
 ---

-# Budget Alignment: Making Models Reason in the User’s Language

-*Please read this as a late-stage work in progress shared in a “lab meeting” spirit to help and motivate parallel research.*

 ## Introduction

 You ask a large language model (LLM) a math question in Japanese.
 It responds politely in Japanese — but behind the scenes, it’s reasoning in English/Chinese.
 Variables, steps, and mathematical lemmas often silently switch languages during reasoning.
 This behavior, where models default to English for chain-of-thought (CoT) reasoning, is more than a curiosity.
 It breaks instruction-following, confuses human overseers, and undermines the purpose of multilingual evaluation.